 How risky is the supply chain?

 The supply chain for auto body services has a moderate level of risk, which can increase the risk of price fluctuations or service interruptions.
-First-tier suppliers are larger in size and typically operate in concentrated markets, so they face less price competition and generate higher profit margins.
-Consequently, first tier...
+First tier suppliers are larger in size and typically operate in concentrated industries, so they face less price competition and generate higher profit margins.
+Consequently, first...
 Subscribe to learn more.